RICOH Women’s British Open

 Stacy Lewis will remain the Rolex Rankings No. 1 player if she finishes in a 3-way tie for 2nd-or-better at the RICOH Women’s British Open.
 If Lydia Ko wins this week, she will take over the No. 1 ranking as long as Stacy finishes in a 4-way tie for 2nd or worse.

 ESPN2 will be televising the tournament this week in the United States.
-Below are the air times during the RICOH Women’s British Open.
+Below is the air time for the final round of the RICOH Women’s British Open.

 *All times listed are U.S. Eastern time